 - the rate of alcohol-related hospital admissions for those living in the most deprived areas are almost nine times the rate for those in the least deprived areas.

-Scotland’s Alcohol Framework 2018: Preventing Harm (external website) updates the 2009 Framework for Action (external website).
+Scotland’s Alcohol Framework 2018: Preventing Harm (external site) updates the 2009 Framework for Action (external site).

 The 2018 Framework includes a number of new actions, such as